tuannguyen99/pa-assistant/docs/PRD.md

 - `archived` - Fiscal year closed (read-only)

 **Target Setting Workflow**
-- **FR004**: Employees shall create 3-5 performance targets with task description, KPI, weight percentage (auto-validated to total 100%), and difficulty level (L1-L3), with ability to modify targets during self-evaluation (modifications flagged and sent to manager for review)
+- **FR004**: Employees shall create 3-5 performance targets with task description, KPI, weight percentage (auto-validated to total 100%), and difficulty level (L1-L3), with ability to modify targets at mid-year and during self-evaluation (modifications flagged and sent to manager for review)
-- **FR005**: Managers shall review and approve employee targets with ability to request revisions; optional 1-on-1 meeting for target discussion
+- **FR005**: Managers shall review employee targets with ability to send feedback and request revisions, then submit department targets to HR for alignment verification
-- **FR005a**: Managers shall submit consolidated department targets to HR for alignment review and company-wide visibility
+- **FR005a**: HR shall review all department targets to verify quality and alignment with company targets, with ability to send feedback to managers for employee updates
+- **FR005b**: System shall support mid-year target setting period where all employees can update their targets following the same review workflow (employee → manager → HR)
 - **FR006**: System shall store approved targets for the entire review cycle year

 **Performance Evaluation Workflow**